 When winterizing gas power tools, there are two options.
-You may drain the gasoline from the engines or add stabilizer to the gas.
-If you have to remove the gas when storing power garden equipment for the season, you can use it in your auto.
+You may drain the gasoline from the engines or add a stabilizer to the gas.
+If you have to remove the gas when storing power garden equipment for the season, you can use it in your automobile.
 Read the equipment manual to learn if gas is meant to be drained or stabilized.
 Many equipment manuals are available online at the dealer’s sight.

 Don’t forget to empty any unused gasoline that’s left sitting around.
-As with drained gasoline from power equipment (unless stabilizer has been added), this can normally be poured into your vehicle for use.
+As with drained gasoline from power equipment (unless a stabilizer has been added), this can normally be poured into your vehicle for use.